barracudanetworks/waf-automation/aws-puppet-waf-hands_on_lab/README.md

 ## Puppet Manifest for this Lab

+The file waf_configuration.pp file includes the resource types shown below.
 Examples of different kinds of configuration using Puppet manifests:

 ### Create a SSL certificate
 ```puppet